 2.2 Research Respondents

-The participants of this study were randomly selected from four 4 schools with one hundred sixty-five 165 out of 250 from Tarragona District, Division of Davao Oriental teacher respondents used the Slovin’s Formula with .05 margin of error.
+The participants of this study were randomly selected from four 4 schools with one hundred sixty-five 165 out of 250 from Tarragona District, Division of Davao Oriental.
+Teacher respondents used the Slovin’s Formula with .05 margin of error.
 Each of them had experienced participatory equity leadership and has online access of during post-pandemic education in Public Elementary Schools.
 The schools were selected regardless of entity, size of teachers population, and distance.
 Therefore, there were a total of one hundred sixty five 165 respondents in this non-experimental quantitative research design utilizing correlational method study.

 2.3 Research Instrument

 The instruments used in this study were self-made survey questionnaires designed to assess the level of participatory equity leadership and the online access of public elementary school teachers in the Tarragona District, Division of Davao Oriental.
-These instruments were developed by the researcher based on insights gathered from relevant literature and prior studies on inclusive leadership, digital equity, and post-pandemic educational access.
+These instruments were developed by the researcher based on insights gathered from relevant literature and prior studies on inclusive leadership, digital equity, and post-pandemic educational access (……).
 Before the actual data collection, the draft questionnaires underwent face and content validation by a panel of experts in the fields of Educational Leadership, Information and Communications Technology in Education, and Curriculum and Instruction.
 Based on the feedback and recommendations provided by the panel, necessary revisions were implemented to enhance clarity, ensure content validity, and align the instruments with the study’s research objectives.

 To ensure the reliability and validity of the instruments, a pilot test was conducted with 30 public elementary school teachers from a neighboring district within the same division who were not included in the main study.
 The results of the pilot test demonstrated high reliability, with a Cronbach’s Alpha of 0.928 for the Participatory Equity Leadership subscale and 0.903 for the Online Access subscale.